GAMS-dev/gams-cpp/README.md

 ## 4. Building the gams-cpp project ##

 Start Qt Creator, open the project file 'gams-cpp.pro' and click 'Build/Run qmake'.
 This generates the file '**gamsinclude.pri**' that defines the default location of the GAMS installation location.
-The path of the 'gamsinclude.pri' file may have to be updated to the correct GAMS installation location on your system.
+The path within the 'gamsinclude.pri' may have to be updated to the correct GAMS installation location on your system.

 On Windows the file contains:
 ```